Popular program helps girls ‘rule the internet’

 The Girl’s Guide will focus primarily on YouTube, from the technical aspects of channel planning, content creation including device-based film making, editing and special effects through to artwork, filming, editing and adding effects through mobile devices through to growing a YouTube channel and becoming a YouTube personality.

-Program Mentor Daisy Van Ghert (left) said some of today’s biggest YouTube influencers were girls.
+Program Mentor Daisy Van Ghert (above) said some of today’s biggest YouTube influencers were girls.

 “Girls are taking over YouTube through comedy, entertainment, food, video games and especially through lifestyle and beauty,” she said.

 “This program will cover how girls are learning and sharing from each other, forming friendships and having fun online,” Daisy said.

 The Girl’s Guide to Ruling the Internet is a part of Autism Queensland’s popular Teen Tech Shed program.